-- Does your story hang together well?
+- Does the story hang together well?

-- Are your characters likeable or engaging?
+- Are the characters believable, likeable or engaging?

 - Is there a sneaky plot hole?

-- Is your story believable?
+- Is the story itself believable?

 - Are there problems with continuity and structure?

-- Could your writing itself be improved?
+- Could the writing itself be improved?

 Why book multiple readers?